cryspen/libcrux/proofs/fstar/extraction-edited/PROOFS.md

   For now, just put the pub and pub(crate) bits in the .fsti

+- OPTIONAL:
-- Support const functions and their applications in types to avoid huge list of constant parameters
+  Support const functions and their applications in types to avoid huge list of constant parameters